 Buildable Design Score and the Buildability Detailed Design and Implementation Plan are requirements for Building Plan (BP) approval.
-The BP will not be approved if the submitted Buildable Design Score is lower than the stipulated minimum.
-The Buildable Design Score and the Buildability Detailed Design and Implementation Plan are to be submitted by QPs at the following stages:
+The BP will not be approved if the submitted Buildable Design Scores for both the superstructure and basement works (where applicable) are lower than the stipulated minimum.
+The Buildable Design Scores and the Buildability Detailed Design and Implementation Plan are to be submitted by QPs at the following stages: